 Thousands of serious car accidents in Iowa occur yearly due to road debris.
-These obstacles are apparent on every road, but are most commonly found on highways and urban roads.
+These obstacles are apparent on every road but are most commonly found on highways and urban roads.
 It is essential that all drivers have 100 percent focus on the road and their surroundings to be ready for unexpected items to come into their path.
-This allows to be able to react appropriately and avoid a serious car crash.
+This allows being able to react appropriately and avoid a serious car crash.

 The Definition of Road Debris